 Christian Care Home is in the densely populated metropolitan area of Saint Louis, Missouri which has a total of 927,396 people.
-This is a relatively poor facility, with an overall grade of D. While this grade isn't too far off the city grade in Saint Louis which is a C, you still should be able to do better.
-The only positive thing we can really say about this place is that it didn't receive any F's in in any of the major categories.
-Additional information about these categories is available below.
+This is a relatively poor facility, with an overall grade of D. We found this to be one of the bottom five rated nursing homes in Saint Louis based on the data we assessed.
+With more than 20 other nursing homes in the city, you may simply want to look elsewhere.
+The only positive thing we can say about this nursing home is that it did not receive any F's in any of the categories we assessed.
+Additional information about these categories can be found below.

 Christian Care Home